AlphaBeta906/ROS2/src/docs/constitutions/2022-constitution.md

 those who migrated to the Solemani islands for peace and/or safety, their culture, religions, customs, traditions and languages.
 </blockquote>

-<b>DETERMINED</b> to fulfil the legacy that our national heros fought for, the martyrs who fought the Daux for the ownership of the islands who were trying to occupy the princely states, the pirates who wanted to liberate Solemania and make it an egalitarian society, the warriors who fought in it's fight for freedom, and the countless other revolts that happened across the archipelago.
+**DETERMINED** to fulfil the legacy that our national heros fought for, the martyrs who fought the Daux for the ownership of the islands who were trying to occupy the princely states, the pirates who wanted to liberate Solemania and make it an egalitarian society, the warriors who fought in it's fight for freedom, and the countless other revolts that happened across the archipelago.

-<b>DECLARE</b> that all peoples within the islands that was once believed to be patronized by Xa'kusao, are equal and independent in all respects, as-well as united as one;
+**DECLARE** that all peoples within the islands that was once believed to be patronized by Xa'kusao, are equal and independent in all respects, as-well as united as one;

-<b>RECOGNIZE</b> that this constitution is the common law of the islands, and to provide a framework for future amendments;
+**RECOGNIZE** that this constitution is the common law of the islands, and to provide a framework for future amendments;

-<b>COMMITTED</b> to the recognition and protection of universal human rights, the protection of human dignity and freedom;
+**COMMITTED** to the recognition and protection of universal human rights, the protection of human dignity and freedom;

-<b>DECLARE</b> our will to make a society that are founded on the beliefs of egalitarianism, individualism, liberty, peace and progress.
+**DECLARE** our will to make a society that are founded on the beliefs of egalitarianism, individualism, liberty, peace and progress.

-<b>AND HEREBY ESTABLISH THIS CONSTITUTION FOR THE FEDERAL REPUBLIC OF SOLEMANIA, UNDER THE LEADERSHIP OF THE ETERNAL DICTATOR IN WHICH THIS NATION STANDS.</b>
+**AND HEREBY ESTABLISH THIS CONSTITUTION FOR THE FEDERAL REPUBLIC OF SOLEMANIA, UNDER THE LEADERSHIP OF THE ETERNAL DICTATOR IN WHICH THIS NATION STANDS.**
 </p>

 ## Chapter 1: The State